Tools

 different cookware materials on shelf

-From carbon steel to enameled cast iron, we think almost every single kind of pan has its merits.
+From carbon steel to enameled cast iron, we think almost every single type of frying pan has its merits.
 But if you’re just getting into the home cooking game, or you’re looking to expand your toolkit, the sheer variety of pans on the market can feel intimidating—especially if you’re just looking for a good all-purpose pan for weeknight dinners.

-To help give you a running start, we’ve put together a guide to six of the most common pan materials, how to cook with them, what they’re best used for, and how to decide which one is right for you.
+To give you a running start, we’ve put together a guide to six of the most common pan materials, how to cook with them, what they’re best used for, and how to decide which one is right for you.

-Carbon Steel Frying Pans
+Carbon Steel

 Similarly to cast iron, carbon steel pans need to be seasoned before use (though some, like ours, do come preseasoned).
 As if these pans weren’t already versatile enough, carbon steel is also safe to use on the grill as well as over an open flame.

-Advantages:
+Carbon Steel Advantages:

 Carbon steel pans are just as suitable for high heat cooking as cast iron, but with a lighter, less bulky profile.
 Here are some distinct advantages of using this pan.